wjschne/apaquarto/README.md

 This sample document has a fuller set of parameters specified and contains instructions for formatting figures, tables, cross-references, and more: [template.qmd](template.qmd).

+## Known Problems

+- Flextable tables do not render in jou mode for apaquarto-pdf.
+- Tables and figures do not fit automatically in jou mode for apaquarto-pdf.